aiidalab/aiidalab-on-azure/README.md

     - [Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/ssh-from-windows#create-an-ssh-key-pair)
     - [Linux/MacOS](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys#create-an-ssh-key-pair)

-   The key pair, the private as well as the public key, should be copied to the `~/.ssh` directory with the names `id_rsa` and `id_rsa.pub`, respectively.
+   The private and public key should be copied to the `~/.ssh` directory with the names `id_rsa` and `id_rsa.pub`, respectively.
-   Terraform will require these keys in order to authenticate with the Azure service.
+   The private key will eventually provide ssh access to the cluster as the `ubuntu` user.

 ### 3. Configure Azure storage to store Terraform state